 Temenos ta Carmán facilitates the celebration of our Full Moon Esbats and Eight Sabbats for Initiates whilst also providing Outer Court training for suitable Seekers accepted as Neophytes.
 Training only comes in the form of regular participation in person.
 There are currently no Minoan Groves in England, Scotland or Wales, however, there is nothing preventing committed Seekers from availing of air and sea travel.
 Seekers living even further afield must equally be in a position to commit to regular travel or consider relocation.

 For suitable Seekers who have a sincere interest in Witchcraft, Magick and the Minoan traditions, Temenos ta Carmán offers a path of learning that is healing, affirming and transformative.
 A Seeker can expect a lengthy meet and greet process prior to a decision on acceptance for training.
 During this period a Seeker should be able to convey a good knowledge of contemporary Paganism and Witchcraft.
 For a suggested reading list please click here.
 A candidate will be of adult age and able to demonstrate self-care, personal integrity and commitment.
 A candidate can expect to spend around five years completing training.
-Seekers may submit a considered expression of interest using the contact form at the bottom of this site.
+Seekers may submit a considered expression of interest via email@example.com.
 First, please see advice for Seekers here.
 All enquiries shall be treated with confidentiality.
 Those using pseudonyms shall receive no response.

 queer gay lesbian transgender intersex bisexual non-binary gender-fluid gender-queer same-sex LGBT pride stonewall civil rights equal rights human rights equality diversity justice sovereign